Bayberry

 —Parts Used— Root Bark.

-—Constituents— Astringent tannins, Myricitrin
+—Constituents— tannins, Myricitrin

 —Medicinal Action and Uses— Two Hundred years ago bayberry was widely used medicinally.
 It's a shame it's been almost forgotten, because science has shown this Native American herb may have some real benefits in treating fever and diarrhea. #